MusicalPatterns/performer/README.md

 import { setupPerformer, OnUpdate } from '@musical-patterns/performer'

 const onUpdate: OnUpdate = time => {
-	// do whatever you wanna do with the latest time here }
+	// do whatever you wanna do with the latest time here, such as update some display }

 await setupPerformer({ onUpdate })